Killing of Jerry McCabe: Aftermath

 Up to 50,000 people lined the streets of Limerick for McCabe's funeral.

 The killing of Detective McCabe happened four months after the breakdown of the first IRA ceasefire in 1996.
 The IRA Army Council initially denied involvement, but later claimed that individual members were involved "in contravention of its orders".
 Sinn Féin leader Gerry Adams would later state that the operation was "not authorised by the Army Council, but authorised at a lower level by an authorised person".
 The killing was denounced by the leadership of Sinn Féin, but later the party lobbied for the early release of McCabe's killers under the terms of the Good Friday Agreement.
 In 2005, the prisoners stated that they did not want their release "to be part of any further negotiations with the Irish government."

 Pearse McAuley from Strabane and three County Limerick men – Jeremiah Sheehy, Michael O'Neill and Kevin Walsh – were convicted by the non-jury Special Criminal Court of manslaughter.
-McAuley had escaped from Brixton Prison in 1991 while awaiting prosecution over the IRA's campaign in England and had jumped bail in the Republic of Ireland two months before the shooting.
+McAuley had escaped from Brixton Prison in 1991 while awaiting prosecution over the IRA's campaign in England and had jumped bail in Ireland two months before the shooting.
 O'Neill was released from prison on 15 May 2007 with Sheehy released on 4 February 2008.
 Walsh and McAuley were released on 5 August 2009 after completing their full sentence.
 Sinn Féin had campaigned for their release under the Good Friday Agreement despite the Irish government's insistence that these prisoners were excluded during the negotiations for the Agreement.
 The Alliance Party of Northern Ireland accused the Irish government of "double standards" by not granting those responsible for the killing early release like paramilitary prisoners in Northern Ireland.

 McCabe's widow Anne has been praised for the way she conducted herself since the shooting.
 In New York in 2006, she challenged Gerry Adams as to why his organisation was calling for the release of the men convicted of the killing.
 In 2000, she accepted the Gold Scott Medal on her husband's behalf.
-The Scott Medal is the highest honour bestowed by the Republic of Ireland on a Garda who has shown exceptional courage and heroism risking their lives in their work as police officers.
+The Scott Medal is the highest honour bestowed by Ireland on a Garda who has shown exceptional courage and heroism risking their lives in their work as police officers.